NCI-GDC/gdcdictionary/README.md

 The GDC Dictionary should
-follow [Semantic Versioning](http://semver.org/) by updating the `VERSION` file accordingly:
+follow [Semantic Versioning](http://semver.org/) by updating the `VERSION` file to `MAJOR.MINOR.PATCH` accordingly:

-1. MAJOR version when you make incompatible API changes: **Breaking Changes**
+1. MAJOR: version when you make incompatible API changes: **Breaking Changes**
+   - e.g. 1.2.4 -> 2.0.0
-2. MINOR version when you add functionality in a backwards-compatible manner: **Relationship Additions**, **Schema Additions**
+2. MINOR: version when you add functionality in a backwards-compatible manner: **Relationship Additions**, **Schema Additions**
+   - e.g. 1.2.4 -> 1.3.0
-3. PATCH version when you make backwards-compatible bug fixes: **Backwards compatible corrections**
+3. PATCH: version when you make backwards-compatible bug fixes: **Cosmetic Corrections**
+   - e.g. 1.2.4 -> 1.2.5

 ## Contributing